-If you have a table-based tax deduction card: Your table-based tax deduction card will reduce your tax deduction automatically if your employment income is changed.
+If you have a table-based tax deduction card: Your table-based tax deduction card will change your tax deduction automatically if your employment income is changed.
 You do not have to change your tax deduction card if only your employment income has changed.
 Remember to check that the other information on the tax deduction card is correct, for example debt interest and other deductions.

 If you have a percentage-based tax deduction card: You must change your tax deduction card yourself if your employment income changes.